-If you have an Android device, you must be familiar with Accessibility features that help people with weak eyesight.
-They include voice guide, High contrast, greyscale, enlargement of menu area and text, and sign language.
-Once enabled, the Voice assistant starts giving an audio description for the TV menu and options.
+If you have an Android device, you must be familiar with Talkback and Accessibility features that help people with weak eyesight.
+They include a voice guide, High contrast, greyscale, enlargement of menu area and text, and sign language.
+Once enabled, the Voice assistant starts giving an audio description of the TV menu and options.
 If you have enabled this feature, here is an easy way to turn off Voice Guide on Samsung Smart TVs.

 What is Voice Guide?

-The Voice Guide feature is similar to the Talkback or Screen Reader feature on Android.
+The Voice Guide feature is similar to the Talkback feature on Android TVs.
 Fortunately, turning off the Voice Guide on Samsung TV is much easier than disabling Talkback on Android devices.
-This accessibility feature might be useful to some people, especially with bad vision.
+This accessibility feature might be useful to some people, especially those with bad vision.
 However, if you can easily read everything and don’t need a voice assistant, you might find Voice Guide loud and annoying.

 Annoying??
 Yes, it really is!
 I recently purchased a Samsung Q70R Series.
 One day, my son was in charge of the TV remote and he started playing with it.
 He somehow got into the TV settings and turned the Voice guide feature on.
 On returning home, I found a TV that kept giving an audio description that sounded like some irritating voiceover.
 Moreover, you can also uninstall the default apps on your Samsung Smart TV.